You are free to choose, but you are not free of the consequences of those choices.

 Knowing that you have a large plethora of options to pick from automatically makes you feel safer, and more secure than you would be having too few choices accessible to you.

-It won’t automatically make you happy, but they can help to create as sense of safety since you know that you have more than enough alternatives for when the situation calls for it.
+It won’t automatically make you happy, but it can help to create a sense of safety since you know that you have more than enough alternatives for when the situation calls for it.

 Free to focus on the things that are most important to you